 Within the NEMS system, the NGTDM provides the interface for natural gas between the Oil and Gas Supply Module (OGSM) and the demand modules in NEMS, including the Electricity Market Module (EMM).
-Since the other modules provide little, if any, information on markets outside of the United States, the NGTDM includes a relatively simple representation of liquefied natural gas (LNG) supplies and natural gas markets in Canada and Mexico in order to project import levels.
+Since the other modules provide little, if any, information on markets outside of the United States, the NGTDM uses supply curves for liquefied natural gas (LNG) imports based on output results from EIA's separate International Natural Gas Model (INGM) and includes a simple representation of natural gas markets in Canada and Mexico in order to project LNG and pipeline import levels into the United States.
 The NGTDM determines the price and flow of dry natural gas supplied internationally from the contiguous U.S. border or domestically from the wellhead (and indirectly from natural gas processing plants) to the domestic end-user.
 In so doing, the NGTDM models the markets for the transmission (pipeline companies) and distribution (local distribution companies) of natural gas in the contiguous United States.
 The primary data flows between the NGTDM and the other oil and gas modules in NEMS, the Petroleum Market Module (PMM) and the OGSM are depicted in Figure 2-1.

-&lt;sup>7A more detailed description of the NEMS system, including the convergence algorithm used, can be found in "Integrating Module of the National Energy Modeling System: Model Documentation 2008."
-DOE/EIA-M057(2007), June 2008 or "The National Energy Modeling System: An Overview 2003," DOE/EIA-0581(2003), March 2003.
+&lt;sup>7A more detailed description of the NEMS system, including the convergence algorithm used, can be found in "Integrating Module of the National Energy Modeling System: Model Documentation 2009."
+DOE/EIA-M057(2009), May 2009 or "The National Energy Modeling System: An Overview 2009," DOE/EIA-0581(2009), October 2009.